baker-fi/bakerfi-contracts/doc/core/governance/BKR.md

 # Solidity API

-## BPie
+## BKR

-_Baker Pie , the BakerFi Governance ERC-20 Token
+_Baker, the BakerFi Governance ERC-20 Token

 500M Total Supply

 No Taxes and no Bullshit_